sagemath/sagewiki_to_gh-2022-10-10/days23/CodingProjects.md

 == Hyperbolic geometry ==

- * plotting, actions, fundamental domains
+ * plotting (arc of circle, filling domain bounded with arc of circles, ...)
- * Java
+ * actions (using the coercion model to act on Hyperbolic Plane element by matrices)
- * port Verrill's fund.dom. program
+ * fundamental domains (port H. Verrill program and implement R. Kulkarni method)
  * People: Vincent Delecroix, Maite Arianes, Thijs van Dijk